amandaungco/capstoneBuyNothingAPI/README.md

 This is a Java/SpringBoot API connected to a Postgres Database.

+See https://github.com/amandaungco/BuyNothingMatcherApp for the mobile App/Interface.

 ## Functionality
-This API comes pre-packaged with the functionality that the MVP will require.
-The following endpoints are impemented, based off of the MVP requirements of the Capstone Project.
+These are the API endpoints based on the MVP requirements for the capstone.

 ### Users